 - Each Judgment will apply their consumable 25% Holy Power spender damage taken debuff.

-- Divine Tolls value is very tied to how many enemies you can hit, so make sure to use it on multiple enemies whenever possible.
+- Divine Toll's value is strongly tied to how many enemies you can hit, so make sure to use it on multiple enemies whenever possible.

-- Divine Toll somtimes pulls enemies that are out of combat, so make sure to hold some safety distance to mobs you dont want to pull.
+- Divine Toll sometimes pulls enemies that are out of combat, so make sure to hold some safety distance to mobs you do not want to pull.